COV-IRT/SARS-CoV-2_workshop/module4/README.md

 278 sequences written to Study_and_Background_aled_noDups_sub.fas
 ```

-* Run iqtree to infer an ML tree from a sequence alignment (Study_and_Background_aled_noDups_sub.fas) with the best-fit model automatically selected by ModelFinder.
+* Run iqtree to infer an ML tree from a sequence alignment with the best-fit model automatically selected by ModelFinder.
 The output tree will be saved as Study_and_Background_aled_noDups_sub.fas.treefile:
 ```
 user$ iqtree -s Study_and_Background_aled_noDups_sub.fas